 - If the dough is too sticky, add another tablespoon of almond flour – if this problem does not go away, keep adding flour until the dough has the desired texture.

 - Use the toothpick test to make sure the rolls are cooked in the middle as well.
+Insert a toothpick into the center of a roll.
+If it comes out clean, they’re done.

 How To Store These Keto Cinnamon Rolls